camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ---

-This document describes the installation of Camunda Platform and its components on a vanilla [WildFly Application Server](http://www.wildfly.org) or JBoss EAP 7.
+This document describes the installation of Camunda 7 and its components on a vanilla [WildFly Application Server](http://www.wildfly.org) or JBoss EAP 7.

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants:

 * `$WILDFLY_HOME` points to the JBoss EAP/WildFly application server main directory.
 * `$WILDFLY_VERSION` denotes the version of WildFly application server.
-* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Camunda Platform distribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
+* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Camunda 7 distribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
-* `$PLATFORM_VERSION` denotes the version of the Camunda Platform you want to install or already have installed, e.g. `7.0.0`.
+* `$PLATFORM_VERSION` denotes the version of Camunda 7 you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

 ## Setup